cupcakearmy/autorestic/docs/markdown/backend/overview.md

 # 💽 Backends

-Backends are the ouputs of the backup process.
+Backends are the outputs of the backup process.
 Each location needs at least one.

 ```yaml | .autorestic.yml
 backends: